isomerpages/mci-m3-old/_useful-links/0-m3-at-wgs.md

 ![M3@WGS](/images/m3-wgs.jpg)

-Located at Wisma Geylang Serai (Level 2), M<sup>3</sup>@WGS is a one-stop information and referral centre for the Malay/Muslim community.
-Here, members of the community can get information on national support programmes and services provided by the three agencies - MUIS, MENDAKI and MESRA.
+Located at Wisma Geylang Serai (Level 2), M<sup>3</sup>@WGS is a one-stop centre for integrated last-mile service delivery.
+Here, members of the Malay/Muslim community can get information on national support programmes and services provided by the three agencies – Muis, MENDAKI and MESRA.

 Beyond M<sup>3</sup> agencies, the centre works with Kurnia@WGS, to enhance existing cooperation between Malay/ Muslim Organisations through regular engagements.

-Primary objectives of the M<sup>3</sup>@WGS:

-(a) Extend MENDAKI and MUIS’ outreach in the heartlands; and (b) Serve as an ideation hub for community-driven initiatives
+M<sup>3</sup>@WGS extends MENDAKI and Muis’ outreach in the heartlands.
+It also serves as an ideation hub for community-drive initiatives.

 ### **Services Available**